 Note the excessive use of images, colors, shouting (capitalization), styling, and overall clutter on the page.
 I’m not sure where to look or what to click because there's so much going on.
 It’s much more useful to show visitors only the most important or necessary information.
 Basically, anything vital to making a decision or taking action.
 Designers should organize websites and web pages into distinct sections, with information logically placed in the appropriate compartment.
 That way, visitors can make better informed decisions.
 As a rule of thumb, don’t give your visitors everything all at once.
 Instead, encourage them to browse around and learn more about you before trying to sell to them right away.
 Not only will this help them get to know the brand, but they'll be more likely to convert, having spent so much time on your site already.

-two different thingsby the way).
+10. Abysmal font Finding the right typeface is essential to the readability and legibility of your web content (two different things by the way).
 If your content is hard to read (e.g., is too small, compact, etc.), it will sabotage your content marketing efforts.
 To adequately absorb your content, visitors must be able to read it first.
 Which is why font is so important.
 The following site features poor font choices that, while appropriate for the nature of the site, would undoubtedly frustrate visitors anywhere else.

 Use generous font size, appropriate colors, typeface, and tracking (spacing between letters), for better readability and legibility.
 That way your visitors can read and absorb your content, and might be encouraged to share it, as well.
 As you already know, the more exposure you get, the more conversions are possible.